KAsare1/AE-NSMQ-P/README.md

 # AI-Powered NSMQ Quiz Application

 ## Description
 The AI-Powered NSMQ Quiz Application is designed to help high school students prepare for the National Science and Maths Quiz (NSMQ).
-This application leverages advanced technologies such as natural language processing (NLP) and speech-to-text (STT) to provide an immersive and interactive learning experience.
+Utilizing advanced technologies such as Natural Language Processing (NLP), Speech-to-Text (STT), and Text-to-Speech (TTS), this application provides an immersive and interactive learning experience.
 The system features adaptive learning paths, personalized feedback, and realistic quiz simulations to enhance students' preparation for the competition.

 ## Table of Contents
 - [Description](#description)